-One number was rounded up and the other was rounded down, so the estimate should be close.
+One number was rounded up and the other was rounded down, so the estimate will be low.

 Both numbers were rounded down, so the estimate will be low.

 Both estimates show that 5000 days is the answer to the problem.